Efficient constructions of convex combinations for 2-edge-connected subgraphs on fundamental classes: 2ECM for half-integer square points

 From Corollary \ref{vector-r}, the proof of Theorem \ref{square-point} is easy.
 Obviously any convex combination of $r^{\frac{1}{10},x}$ and $\chi^H$ also dominates a convex combination of 2-edge-connected multigraphs of $G_x$.
 Consider the combination $\frac{5}{7}r^{\frac{1}{10},x}+ \frac{2}{7}\chi^H$.
 It is easy to see this convex combination is dominated by $\frac{9}{7}x$.

-It remains to prove Lemmas \ref{construction} and \ref{1/10}.
-We will prove Lemma \ref{construction} in Section \ref{const}, where we describe how to construct the convex combination.
-Regarding Lemma \ref{1/10}, note that $P(G,\frac{1}{10})$ is equivalent to saying that the everywhere $\frac{9}{10}$ vector for $G$ can be written as a convex combination of 2-vertex-connected subgraphs of minimum degree three.
+It remains to prove Lemma \ref{construction} and Theorem \ref{1/10}.
+We will prove Lemma \ref{construction} in Section \ref{sec:const}, where we describe how to construct the convex combination.
+Regarding Theorem \ref{1/10}, note that $P(G,\frac{1}{10})$ is equivalent to saying that the vector $\frac{9}{10}\chi^E$ can be written as a convex combination of 2-vertex-connected subgraphs of minimum degree three.
 This equivalent statement will be proved using Lemma \ref{9/10}. \begin{restatable}{lemma}{nineoverten} Let $G$ be a 4-regular 4-edge-connected graph.
 Let $T$ be a spanning tree of $G$ such that $T$ does not have any vertex of degree four.
-The vector $y\in \mathbb{R}^G$, where $y_e = \frac{4}{5}$ for $e\notin T$ and $y_e = 0$ for $e\in T$, dominates a convex combination of edge sets $F_1,\ldots,F_k$ such that $T+F_i$ is a 2-vertex-connected subgraph of $G$ where each vertex has degree at least three in $T+F_i$ for $i \in \{1,\ldots,k\}$. \end{restatable}
+The vector $y\in \mathbb{R}^G$, where $y_e = \frac{4}{5}$ for $e\notin T$ and $y_e = 0$ for $e\in T$, dominates a convex combination of edge sets $\{F_1,\ldots,F_k\}$ such that $T+F_i$ is a 2-vertex-connected subgraph of $G$ where each vertex has degree at least three in $T+F_i$ for $i \in \{1,\ldots,k\}$. \end{restatable}